conduktor/conduktor-docs/docs/gateway/demos/safeguard/safeguard-schema-id.md

 >
 > ```sh
 > org.apache.kafka.common.errors.PolicyViolationException:
 >> Request parameters do not satisfy the configured policy.
+Request parameters do not satisfy the configured policy.
 >>Topic 'users' with schemaId is required.
 > ```